bosslady7/data_dis/README.md

 ---
 ## License
-©  Ama M, Durham College Data Analytics.
+©  Ama M, Data Analytics.

+---
+## Acknowledgment
+The dataset used in the coding process was sourced from Kaggle.